MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/architecture/mrdl-mrgt.md

 ### Glow

-A small highlight when a affordance is interacted with.
+A small highlight when an affordance is interacted with.

 |                    | Canvas                         | Non-Canvas                     |
 |--------------------|--------------------------------|--------------------------------|